Quarantine pests

 Please contact us if you have any questions

 Please get in touch with us if you have any questions.
-You can either mail us or call to the Swedish Board of Agriculture’s customer services and ask to be connected.
+You can either mail us or call to the Swedish Board of Agriculture’s customer services and ask to be connected to the plant regulation unit.